NtonBala/patterns-js/factory/index.md

 It is also useful when you need to create many objects of the same type.

 > At the same time, factory pattern can bring over complexity to the app if you use it unnecessarily.

+## Summing-up

+Factory pattern allows to create objects hiding implementation details from the user.
+Typical use cases are:

+1. object creation logic in the constructor is very complex (e.g. objects are created from several sources)
+1. we need to create many objects of the same type